Investigation: Heartbreak, anguish after NJ family says contractor skipped out on job

 On November 25, 2019, Warren, who'd been in the hospital for heart problems, sent this text to Pierce.

 "Why you want to keep my 10 grand I gave you.
-Can't believe u do this to a dying old man and crippled daughter," the message read.
+Can't believe you do this to a dying old man and crippled daughter," the message read.

 Later that day, Warren killed himself.
 He was 82 years old.